cmkobel/gwf_nullarbor/README.md

 ## Side note about hardlinking
-If you're not able to create hard-links, like nullarbor does when linking contigs, it might be necessary to change the linking command in file `nullarbor.pl` from `ln` instead of `cp`:
+If you're not able to create hard-links, like nullarbor does when linking contigs, it might be necessary to change the linking command in file `nullarbor.pl` to `cp` instead of `ln`:

 ```
 %.gff : %/contigs.gff